jdcloudcom/en/API/Native-Container/Secrets/createSecret.md

 ## Description
-Create a secret for storing relevant confidential information of image registry.
+Create a secret for storing secrets.

 ## Request method